-- 1. Never give out personal information such as your name, address, telephone number or picture. - 2.
-Never agree to get together with someone that you have met online. - 3.
+- 1. Do not go on sites that are not approved by the classroom teacher. - 2.
+Never give out personal information such as your name, address, telephone number or picture. - 3.
+Never agree to get together with someone that you have met online. - 4.
 Never respond to inappropriate messages.
-Inform an adult immediately if anyone makes you feel uncomfortable. - 4.
-E-mail is not private. - 5.
-Respect the person to whom you are sending e-mail. - 6.
+Inform an adult immediately if anyone makes you feel uncomfortable. - 5.
+E-mail is not private. - 6.
+Respect the person to whom you are sending e-mail. - 7.
 Do not accept everything you read as absolute truth because it was on the internet.
 Check sources.